hitenkoku/multiling-mkdocs-learn/mkdocs/en/index.md

 ### Detection Fequency Timeline

 If you add the `-T, --visualize-timeline` option, the Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
 Note: There needs to be more than 5 events.
-Also, the characters will not render correctly on the default Command Prompt or PowerShell Prompt, so please use a terminal like Windows Terminal, iTerm2, etc...
+Also, the characters will not render correctly on the default Command Prompt or PowerShell Prompt, so please use a terminal like Windows Terminal, iTerm2, etc..

 # Hayabusa Rules